isomerpages/moe-tkps/_useful-information/Students/Code of Conduct.md

 ##### Use of Electronic Devices

 *   No electronic devices, mobile phones and toys should be brought to school by students without permission from the teacher.
 If a student is caught using his / her mobile phone in the school premises without adhering to the rules, the phone will be taken away by the teacher and given to the General Office for collection by parents.
-*   If students do bring mobile phones to school, they must adhere strictly to the rules on use of electronic devices so that there is no disruption to learning during curriculum and school-based activities.
+*   If students do bring mobile phones to school, they must adhere strictly to the rules on use of electronic devices so that there is no disruption to learning during curriculum and school-based activities.&nbsp;
-*   Students must switch off their electronic devices upon arrival at school.
+*   Students must switch off their electronic devices upon arrival at school.&nbsp;
 *   Students have to be responsible for their mobile phones.
 The school is not responsible for any damage and / or loss of the phone.
 *   Students can only use their mobile phones if they have obtained permission from the teachers.
 *   Students should not be using their electronic devices to take photographs or for entertainment purposes while in the school premises.